Microsoft Office 365 Personal launches

+Microsoft Office 365 Personal is now available for $89 per year or at a monthly rate of $9 per month.

-The Office 365 Personal subscription allows for one PC, Mac, or tablet, to be connected to the service.
-Users will receive 27GB of storage and 60 minutes of monthly worldwide Skype calling time.
+The Office 365 Personal subscription allows for one PC, Mac or tablet to be connected to the service, and users will also receive an extra 20GB of storage and 60 minutes of monthly worldwide Skype calling time.

-For families looking to connect multiple devices to the same subscription, Microsoft Office 365 Home enables up to five devices to be connected to one subscription for $99.99 per year (about £59, AU$106) or $9.99 per month (about £5, AU$10).
+For families looking to connect multiple devices to the same subscription, you can opt for Microsoft Office 365 Home instead, which enables up to five devices to be connected to one subscription for $119 per year or $12 per month.

 Recent activity